Shekharkram/Shekharkram/README.md

-# Analyst trying to turn data chaos into clarity.
+# analyst trying to turn data chaos into clarity.

 Welcome to my data analytics portfolio!
 Below are some of the tools I work with: